ashdtgit/RepData_PeerAssessment1/PA1_template.md

 ### Step 1.
 Setup data to show the average daily activity pattern.

-The below code summarises the activity data by interval, giving the average steps across all days for each interval
+The below code summarises the activity data by interval, giving the average steps across all days for each interval.

 ```r
 aveStepsByInteval <- summarise(group_by(activity, interval), aveSteps = mean(steps, na.rm = TRUE))